frc2468/numlock/README.md

-# logging
+# numlock

-Minimal logging framework for labview.
-Meant to be useable on roborio.
-ATM Compress old files on InitLog.vi does not work
+Minimal tdms wrapper for numerical logging.
+Intended for use on the roborio ATM Compress old files on InitLog.vi does not work